My Experience With MSC Fantasia Cruise Discovering places

 5 minutes from the cruise

-Naples is one of Italy’s oldest ancient jewels.
+Naples is one of Italy’s oldest jewels.
 We Visit

 Pompei instead.